5 Side Hustle Ideas to Make More Money This Fall

+If you have a car and are 21 or older, you may be able to start driving for Uber or Lyft in your spare time.
 My husband has been driving for Uber for over a year, and he recently started driving for Lyft, as well.
 I love how flexible this side hustle is.
-Both Uber and Lyft are widely used, so you can literally work as little or as much as you want – and at any hour – and still make money.
+Both Uber and Lyft are widely used, so you can work as little or as much as you want — and at any hour — and still make money.

 We’ve used the extra money he earns to pay off his car loan early and to fund vacations.